nuxencs/seasonpackarr/README.md

 announced, eliminating the need for re-downloading existing episodes.

 > [!WARNING]
-> This application is in active development, so expect bugs to happen, especially with weird episode or
+> This application is currently in active development.
+If you encounter any bugs, please report them in the Discord
-> season pack naming.
+> server or open an issue, so I can fix it.

 ## Installation